This post may contain affiliate links. Learn what that means for me and for you.

 If you’re planning a trip to Europe, you’ve probably been warned about the dangers of pickpockets.

 I have never been pickpocketed while traveling, but many of my friends and family have experienced it.
-It can happen to anyone.
+It can happen to anyone, even if you think you’re being careful.

 Luckily, there are measures you can take to avoid pickpockets and outsmart the thieves.